Canine Lyme Disease Diagnosis and Prevention: Veterinary Clinical Guidelines

 Epidemiology

 Canine Lyme disease is endemic in many regions worldwide, especially in the northeastern and midwestern United States and parts of Europe.
-According to the CAPC (Companion Animal Parasite Council) 2024 annual report, the seropositivity rate of canine Lyme disease in some areas of the United States is as high as 15-20%.
+According to the CAPC (Companion Animal Parasite Council) 2024 annual report, the seroprevalence of canine Lyme disease in some areas of the United States is as high as 15-20%.
 Its geographical distribution is closely related to the habitat of the main vector ticks (such as *Ixodes scapularis* and *Ixodes pacificus*).
-Infection peaks typically occur during the warm tick-active season (late spring to fall).
+Infection peaks typically occur during the warm tick-active seasons (late spring to autumn).

 Transmission Route

 • Lyme disease is mainly transmitted through the bite of infected ticks.
-When a tick attaches to a dog and sucks blood, the *Borrelia burgdorferi* in its saliva has the opportunity to enter the dog's body.
-Typically, ticks need to be attached and feeding for 24-48 hours or longer to effectively transmit the pathogen.
+When a tick attaches to a dog and feeds, the Borrelia burgdorferi in its saliva has the opportunity to enter the dog's body.
+Typically, the tick needs to be attached and feeding for 24-48 hours or longer to effectively transmit the pathogen.

 Clinical Signs